Come Current with Your Rent – Lease Enforcement Freeze Ends Dec. 31, 2021

 During the COVID-19 pandemic, many RRHA families have not consistently paid their rent.
 RRHA provides housing to nearly 4,000 public housing families.
 Of those, more than 1,000 households were behind on rent in 2021.

 If you are behind on your rent, you’re not alone.
 RRHA can help you get back on track.
-Call or visit your property management office today.
+Call or visit your management office today.

 Why It’s Crucial to Catch up on Your Rent